The-Knights-of-Ni/5206-docs/docs/onboarding/software.md

 - Use standard setup (click next and accept licenses as needed)
 - Wait for the downloads to finish

-\note For the purposes of developing for this club an android emulator is not needed.
+\note To develop for this club an android emulator is not needed.

 \remark Check out https://developer.android.com/studio/install for more detailed instructions.